 - Add the whole cane sugar.
 Beat until creamy.

-- Add the eggs one by one and the vanilla essence.
+- Add the eggs and vanilla essence.

 - Add the whole wheat flour in batches together with the baking powder and the pinch of salt (without constantly processing, stop the machine when placing the next batch of flour).
 It does not need to be completely homogeneous.